NidhiIyer04/Starlogue/README.md

 - Expand AI to suggest future goals based on past patterns.

 ## Conclusion
-**Starlouge** redefines memory-keeping with dynamic, interactive, and AI-powered features, offering a unique way to document, reflect, and share life's journey.
+**Starlogue** redefines memory-keeping with dynamic, interactive, and AI-powered features, offering a unique way to document, reflect, and share life's journey.